Create a Website Account - Manage notification subscriptions, save form progress and more.

 Contact a local pest control agency for assistance in removal of the pigeons.

 Yes.
-Animal Control Officers will respond to any snake calls.
-They will capture and relocate the snake to an unpopulated area and release back to the wild.
+Animal Control officers will respond to snake calls within the city limits.
+Officers will capture and release it back to the wild in an unpopulated area.
 For more information, call Animal Control at 575-439-4330.